f2d/drawpile_webpage_automation/README.md

 ```

 It is possible to configure all paths to write changes directly to a public web folder.
-By default symlinks from web pages to drawpile are used.
+Symlinks from public web files to Drawpile working folder are used by default.
 To create service user accounts and the symlinks, use this command:
 ```
 sudo /srv/drawpile/root-do-initial-setup.sh